-As far as the author knows, this paper is intended to be the first attempt of exploiting direct data of foreign outsourcing, distinguished explicitly from domestic outsourcing, at the firm level, from a large sample representing the whole manufacturing in any country.
+As far as the author knows, this paper is intended to be the first attempt at exploiting direct data of foreign outsourcing, distinguished explicitly from domestic outsourcing, in production processes at the firm level, from a large sample representing the whole manufacturing in a country.
 This paper derives firm-level data from a survey, which samples more than 118 thousand firms, includes firms of any size without any thresholds, irrespective of their involvement in outsourcing, and covers all manufacturing industries in Japan.
-This survey also contains rich information on a wide range of firm characteristics, including output, employment, capital, R&D, and the yen value of foreign outsourcing, for example.
+This survey also contains rich information on many firm-level characteristics, such as output, employment, capital, computers, and R&D, for example.

-To preview the results, our firm-level data reveal that merely around two percent of the firms are involved in foreign outsourcing.
-The Heckman's two-step estimation results show that the fixed entry costs for foreign outsourcing is actually significant, and appears negatively related with the firm's human skills and foreign business experiences.
-Our regression estimates also demonstrate that more extensive foreign outsourcing tends to be observed in firms with higher productivity, and with more active use of computers.
-As is consistent with the theoretical prediction from the incomplete contract model by Antras (2003), this paper finds that firms are likely to be more deeply involved in foreign outsourcing when they produce more labor-intensive products.
+To preview the results, our firm-level data reveal that merely around two percent of the firms are outsourcing parts of their production activities across national boundaries.
+The Heckman's two-step estimation results show that the fixed entry costs for foreign outsourcing is actually significant, and appears negatively related with the firm's human skills (or firm size) and foreign business experiences.
+Our regression estimates demonstrate that more productive firms tend to be more active in foreign outsourcing.
+Also as consistent with a theoretical prediction, this paper finds that firms are likely to outsource more of their tasks overseas when their products are more labor-intensive.